CallPhysical/TweakedDrones/README.md

 # TweakedDrones
-Drones_4_wave_X is a Drone synth with 4 oscillators for Arduino Nano Based on https://github.com/SoundCodes/8knobs
+Drones_4_wave_X is a Drone synth with 8 oscillators for Arduino Nano Based on https://github.com/SoundCodes/8knobs

-Added 3 additional oscillators to take advantage of the two toggle switches in BlogHoskins $20 Synth project aka Helios One
+Helios_Drone5_0 merges BlogHoskins Helios sketch with the Drones sketch.
+It needs two extra pots on A6 and A7, and an additonal switch on D4 to switch between Drone and Helios modes.

-Helios4_6_drone4 merges BlogHoskins Helios sketch with the Drones_4 sketch.
-Add an additonal switch on D4 to switch between Drone and Helios.
-Drone expects two 10K pots on analog pins 6 and 7 which are not in the original Helios build
+Helios_Drone5_0a is a 6-voice version of the same which will run on the standard Helios with any additional pots or switches.
+The position of the LFO switch sets the unit into either Drone or Helios mode at startup.